mklossde/MatrixCOS/doc/Config.md

 MatrixCOS based on <a href='https://eely.eu/'>HoDi</a> (<a href='https://github.com/JPlenert/eely-hodi'>eely-HoDi on github</a>)
 and use Lib <a href='https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA'>ESP32-HUB75-MatrixPanel-DMA</a>
-which based on <a href='https://docs.arduino.cc/libraries/adafruit-gfx-library/'>adafruit-gfx-library</a>
+which based on <a href='https://github.com/adafruit/Adafruit-GFX-Library'>adafruit-gfx-library</a>

 ## Hardware

 - ESP32-DevKitC-Board (38 Pins) (e.g. 2,29 Euro at https://de.aliexpress.com/item/1005006900641832.html)
 - HUB75 LED-Matrix mit 64 × 64 (e.g.  10,79 Euro at https://de.aliexpress.com/item/32959774837.html)
 - <a hrefg='https://github.com/JPlenert/eely-hodi/tree/main/eely-hodi-pcb/HoDi11P4_V.08.zip'>HoDi-Platine</a> (0,90 Euro orderd at via <a href='https://jlcpcb.com/'>jlcpcb.com</a>)

+I build 5 items with 13,98 Euro each :-)

 ## Installtion